meilisearch/specifications/text/0000-data-types.md

 ### 3.2 Nested Structures

-Nested structures (e.g. `Object`, `Array of Objects, etc) are internally flattened to a document's root level.
+Nested structures (e.g. `Object`, `Array of Objects`, etc) are internally flattened to a document's root level.

 It allows expressing a nested field in all Meilisearch parameters that accept document attributes.